Ostrich-Emulators/PreVent/README.md

 The _Auxillary_Data_ Dataset is to support input formats that provide time series that are neither vitals or waveforms.
 For example, DWC has a "Wall Times" Dataset. _Auxillary_Data's_ _data_ Dataset differs from other _data_ Datasets because its data type is string instead on integer.
 In addition to the root level, each signal can have an arbitrary number of auxillary Datasets.

+## CSV Format
+The CSV format is very basic: The first column is the time, and the subsequent columns are vitals data.
+Times can be either millisecond or second resolution.